Weighted diffeomorphism groups of Banach spaces and weighted mapping groups: Weighted maps into locally convex spaces

 \begin{beisp} Let $\SY$ be a Banach space, $\UF \subseteq \SX$ an open nonempty subset, $k \in \cl{\N}$ and $\GewFunk \subseteq \cl{\R}^{\UF}$ with $1_{\UF} \in \GewFunk$.
 Then the locally convex space $\CcF{\UF}{\Lin{\SY}{\SY}}{k}$ endowed with the multiplication described in \refer{cor:Komposition_linearer_Abb_und_CF} becomes a complete topological algebra with continuous quasi-inversion. \end{beisp}

-\subsection{Weighted maps into locally convex spaces}
+\section{Weighted maps into locally convex spaces}

-[1]{\ensuremath{\pi_{#1} }} [2]{\ensuremath{\morQuot{#2} \circ #1}} We define weighted functions with values in arbitrary locally convex spaces, and prove various results concerning these.
-The material of this section is only needed for latter discussions of weighted mapping groups with values in non-Banach Lie groups (in \refer{susec: Weighted_maps_into_locally_convex_Lie_groups} and \refer{susec:LArger_group_CWvanK}); readers primarily interested in diffeomorphism groups can skip this section.
+We define and examine weighted functions with values in arbitrary locally convex spaces.
+In order to do this, we use tools and definitions that are provided in \ref{sususec:Lipschitz-stetige_Abb}.
+The material of this section is only needed for latter discussions of weighted mapping groups with values in arbitrary locally convex Lie groups in \refer{sec: Weighted_maps_into_locally_convex_Lie_groups}; readers primarily interested in diffeomorphism groups may want to skip this section.